 Start fresh.
 Try to clear your thinking on all the stuff you’ve heard before.
 For example, the ego-driven notion that pushing around super heavyweight is the way to grow muscle.
 It’s not.
 How much weight you use really does not matter – except that it is enough to bring you to failure in 8-12 reps.

 Nor does it matter how you create the resistance.
 Free weights are great.
 Machines are great.
 Body weight is great.
 Resistance Bands are great.
 It’s all good.
 Your muscles only feel the tension, they don’t know or care how you made it.

 Recent study after study has shown definitively that lifting lighter weights in the 8 – 12 rep range is superior to trying to push heavy weight – if your aim is to build muscle tissue.
 This has proven especially true for older adults.

 It’s becoming the consensus opinion among experts (lots of links below to studies and articles).
 And it’s pushing aside the old school belief that only heavier and heavier weights can build muscle.

 I Know This Works

 I know it from personal experience.
 I’ve been training for nearly 5 decades now.
 Up till my mid-50’s, I focused on pushing the heaviest weights I could possibly handle.
 Heavier meant progress.
-Failing to progressively add weight felt like failure.
+Failing to progressively add weight felt like a failure.
 Lighter weights were for aerobics people, not real lifters.

 Here’s me back in those days.
 I include this video as proof that I really was an adherent of the hardcore, old school way of training.
 Heavy.
 Alone in the basement.
-(I messed up the math at the time I selfied this vid.
+(I messed up the math at the time I selfied this video.
 It’s a total of 610 pounds x 2 reps.)

 So… I found out the hard way that aging joints cannot recover from the extreme punishment that heavyweights can bring as quickly or as thoroughly as they did when we were younger.
 My shoulders ached and started making knuckle-cracking sounds when I moved.